Piki Bread

 Fun Facts

-• Because it’s so thin and dry, piki can last for weeks without spoiling, ideal for desert living long before refrigeration.
+• Because it is so thin and dry, piki can last for weeks without spoiling.

 Where to Try